MercersKitchen/BYOD/README.md

 For Passwords or Accounts: use LastPass Program or Chrome Extension;
 Also try KeePass

+### Physically Preparing a Machine
+- Inspect all ports, etc. for physical damage
+- Dealing with dust: "blow out the dust" outside, clear dust from grates, fans, and heat sinks
+- Inspect internal motherboard, etc. for dust and connections
+- Inspect battery for bulging
+- Inspect RAM: record total RAM written, should match when OS installed
+- Inspect Hard Drive
+  - Optional: read and evaluate total hours on hard drive, should a new one be used instead
+- Inspect Optical Drive (and other drives): does it open and close

 ### Steps for Single Boot Windows 7 Installation ...
 Additional Details Below
 1. Download ISO Files from Microsoft
 2. Create USB Installation Key